 - Cocteau may not have just engineered the entire bus hostage situation with the intent of getting Spartan out of the way.
-He probably even got strings pulled to ensure that Los Angeles descended into the anarchy of the 1996 opening sequence, to get people to want to turn to his utopian ideals.
+If Cocteau was a Ra's al-Ghul type, he probably had followers planted throughout Los Angeles society to ensure a swift descent into the anarchy of the 1996 opening sequence, and then staged events like the failed hostage rescue to get people to make people want to turn to his utopian ideals.

 - Or it's an alternate future, considering the fact that Spartan is intent on making a less restrictive future at the end of the film.

-- A couple problems with this, firstly Idiocracy, to begin with takes place in a 2005 that not radically different from the "real" one.
-If there was indeed cyro-prisons by 1996, then why would the army's cryo-experiment even be needed?
+- A couple problems with this.
+First, Idiocracy takes place in a 2005 that's not radically different from the "real" one.
+If there were indeed cryo-prisons by 1996, then why would the army's cryo-experiment even be needed?
 Secondly, cursing seems to be not only legal in Idiocracy, but it's on their money.

-The movie takes place in the alternate timeline created by Marty's trip to the future in Back to the Future Part IIIn that movie, it was suggested that Biff Tannen getting his hands on a Gray's Sports Almanac in 2015 allowed him to win by betting on horse races, which led to a turn of events in which Hill Valley became a hellhole to live in: criminals running rampantly, homeless people and biker gangs in the town square, etc. Perhaps the behaviors shown in Hill Valley in 1985-A were not just limited to Hill Valley, but eventually spread to Los Angeles and points south, resulting in the LA of 1996-A shown in the movie that John Spartan lives in.
+In Back to the Future Part II, Biff Tannen got his hands on a Gray's Sports Almanac in 2015, and gave it to himself in 1955.
+His younger self subsequently used the results of the almanac to win by betting on horse races, which led to a turn of events in which Hill Valley became a hellhole to live in: criminals running rampantly, homeless people and biker gangs in the town square, etc. Perhaps the behaviors shown in Hill Valley in 1985-A were not just limited to Hill Valley, but eventually spread to Los Angeles and points south, resulting in the LA of 1996-A shown in the movie that John Spartan lives in.